cautious-explorers/cautious_explorers/README.md

 # discreet_explorers
-This is code repository for "Discreet explorers generate more future academic impact". t
+This is the code repository for "Discreet explorers generate more future academic impact".